School of Civil and Environmental Engineering, and Construction Management

 CE 4633.
 Water and Wastewater Treatment.
 (2-3) 3 Credit Hours.

 Prerequisites: CE 2633 and CE 3603.
 The application of chemical, biochemical, and physical processes to water treatment, wastewater treatment, and pollution control.
-Differential Tuition: $165.
+This course has Differential Tuition.
 Course fee: L001 $10; DL01 $75.

 CE 4723.
 Hydraulic Systems Design.
 (3-0) 3 Credit Hours.